thebabush/random-ctf-shit/2019-08-12_defcon27/aoool/README.md

 Still need to work on my flex regex extraction tool :)

-For the time being, shit is the QBDI-based tool mhackeroni used to track parsing progress while feeding valid keywords to the parser.
+For the time being, this is the QBDI-based tool mhackeroni used to track parsing progress while feeding valid keywords to the parser.